Baccalaureate Degree Information

-- Cal State East Bay has articulation agreements for all of our majors with all community colleges in Alameda and Contra Costa counties and with several others from which we receive sizable numbers of students.
+- Cal State East Bay has articulation agreements for all of our majors with all California community colleges.
 You may view them online at: http://www.assist.org.
 If you followed one of these major articulation agreements and completed all equivalent lower division work at the community college, your major department will consider your lower division major complete.

 If you did not follow an articulation agreement, your major department will evaluate your transfer courses individually for equivalence.

 - The graduation writing proficiency requirement (called the University Writing Skills Requirement at Cal State East Bay) is mandatory on all CSU campuses.
 Cal State East Bay will accept certification of the graduation writing proficiency requirement from any CSU campus.
 However, we must have written documentation that the entire requirement was satisfied at the other campus where you were enrolled as a matriculated student. ("Matriculation" means regularly enrolled after being admitted to a university.)
 You cannot, for example, take a writing proficiency test at another campus to meet the UWSR at Cal State East Bay while you are matriculated at CSUEB.

 Although you can complete a sizable portion of your graduation requirements at other colleges and universities, do not forget the residence requirements previously listed.
 They must be satisfied while matriculated and enrolled at Cal State East Bay.